-- 6.137.
-As a framework, BHL, lists and illustrates examples of good practice highlighted by a green light.
-Poor practice is highlighted with a red light. - 6.138.
-Where an element of design is considered to fall between a green and a red traffic light, an amber light can be assigned to a particular consideration it cautions that an aspect of a scheme is not fully resolved.
-In many cases it is possible to rethink and redesign an aspect of a scheme to achieve a better outcome.

-6.139.
-Using BHL principles, developers should be able to demonstrate how, through good design, any proposed development will follow key design principles to respect scale, form, material finishes and the vernacular character of existing buildings, recognising the historic importance and individuality of the village.

-6.140.
-Historic England's guide - Streets for All - has practical design principles and advice that should, where possible, be applied to the public realm works in sensitive historic locations.
+- 6.95 As a framework, BHL, lists and illustrates examples of good practice highlighted by a green light.
+Poor practice is highlighted with a red light. - 6.96 Where an element of design is considered to fall between a green and a red traffic light, an amber light can be assigned to a particular consideration it cautions that an aspect of a scheme is not fully resolved.
+In many cases it is possible to rethink and redesign an aspect of a scheme to achieve a better outcome. - 6.97 Using BHL principles, developers should be able to demonstrate how, through good design, any proposed development will follow key design principles to respect scale, form, material finishes and the vernacular character of existing buildings, recognising the historic importance and individuality of the village. - 6.98 Historic England's guide Streets for All has practical design principles and advice that should, where possible, be applied to the public realm works in sensitive historic locations.
 There are many examples of good practice in such areas as highways, footpaths, street furniture, parking, traffic calming and environmental improvements.

-- 6.141.
-The Blakeney Neighbourhood Plan seeks to ensure that local vernacular and design are at the heart of new development proposals. - 6.142.
-A number of infrastructure issues have been identified in the emerging Local Plan First Draft Local Plan (Part1) for Blakeney, these are:- - As a busy tourist destination this does place pressure on the highway network and on parking causing seasonal traffic and parking issues. - Due to the remote rural location and the limited public transport available many visitors arrive by car - a lack of public transport options. - 6.143.
-Through planning obligations and via a \$106 agreement / \$278 agreement or use of planning conditions development will be expected to contribute towards improving local services and infrastructure, including contributions towards new infrastructure. - 6.144.
-Nationally it is recognised there is a rapidly ageing population.
+- 6.99 The Blakeney Neighbourhood Plan seeks to ensure that local vernacular and design are at the heart of new development proposals. - 6.100 A number of infrastructure issues were identified for Blakeney in the First Draft Local Plan - these are: - As a busy tourist destination this does place pressure on the highway network and on parking causing seasonal traffic and parking issues. - Due to the remote rural location and the limited public transport available many visitors arrive by car - a lack of public transport options. - 6.101 Through planning obligations, such as \$106 agreements or \$278 agreements and/or the use of planning conditions, qualifying development will be expected to contribute towards improving local services and infrastructure, including contributions towards new infrastructure. - 6.102 Nationally it is recognised there is a rapidly ageing population.
 Locally the picture is more dramatic with the age structure of Blakeney's population being considerably older with just over 38% of the population aged 65 years or over when compared with 24% in Norfolk and only 18% for England.
 This is illustrated in Figure 5 (Population By Age) and has significant implications for planning and plan-making.